uhppoted/uhppoted-dll/doc/C++.md

 typedef struct controller {
     uint32_t id;
     std::string address;
+    std::string transport;
 } controller;

 ```
+The _transport_ field is optional - valid values are "udp" or "tcp".

 ### `device`
 Container struct for the controller information retrieved by `get_device`